esohkevin/esohkevin.github.io/docs/about.md

 ## About esohinformatics
 * * *
-Learning bioinformatics [in Africa] was especially challenging, at least for me.
-I learned the very hard way, mosty through google and youtube.
+Learning bioinformatics can be challenging, especially in Africa where resources are limited, including expert supervision/mentorship.
+In addition, many students tend to have numerous distracting commitments due in part to limited funding for their studies.
+Some of those who are fortunate to get funding face highly unstructured curricula or curricula that include little to nothing in Bioinformatics, and are thus left to learn the core *Bioiformatics* on their own.

-But more importantly, by having a problem to solve, my MSc project.
-I believe patience and perseverance, in addtion to my passion and curiosity made all the difference.
-I eventually picked a few tricks that I could liken to "the bioinformatics code" which might be useful to new learners.
+Simply put, I learned Bioinformatics the very hard way.
+Luckily, I had Google and YouTube to help me.
+But more importantly, I learned because I had a problem to solve, my MSc project (deacribed below).
+I believe ***patience***, ***persistence***, and
+***resilience***, in addtion to ***passion*** and ***curiosity*** are key to learning Bioinformatics (as are key to learning anything).
+I can say I have picked up a few tricks that might be useful to new learners as well as to other Bioinformaticians.

 **esohinformatics** is a platform to share my solutions to some of the problems I have encountered doing bioinformatics or problems that colleagues have